KeerthiPatil/VSDSQUADRON_MINI_INTERNSHIP/TASK-6.md

 ### Conclusion
 **This implementation demonstrates the use of the VSDSquadron Mini board to design a basic digital circuit.
 The 2-bit comparator effectively compares two binary numbers and outputs the comparison results through LEDs.
-This project reinforces the fundamental concepts of digital design.Overall, this project was a valuable learning experience**
+This project reinforces the fundamental concepts of digital design.Overall, this project was a valuable learning experience.**